CycloneDX/sbom-utility/docs/gui-ts-browser-packaging-plan.md

 - Unsaved edits must be visible and protected before loading another BOM.
 - Default save action should create an explicit saved copy unless the user intentionally chooses overwrite.
 - File contents and analysis should remain local to the workstation/container session.
+- The packaged runtime path must not regress the developer workflow provided by [`make dev-gui-browser`](../Makefile#L48).

 ## Key technical gaps in the current codebase